 In 2013, after Jim retired as director, members of the chorus voted to form an unincorporated nonprofit association run by a five member Board and adopted Articles of Association and Bylaws.
 At the June 2014 annual meeting of members, the following members were elected to serve as Board members for the coming year: Brock Hansen, Yanfang Parsons, Karen Rothschild, Lorie Nierenberg, Robert Dennis, and Diana Garibaldi.

-The officers for the coming year are: Bob Dennis, President; Yanfang Parsons, Treasurer; Lorie Nierenberg, Secretary.
+The officers for the coming year are: Lea-Ann Bigelow, President; Yanfang Parsons, Treasurer; Lorie Nierenberg, Secretary.

 The Polyhymnia Chamber Chorus is now a 501(c)(3) tax-exempt charitable organization.